 Step 2: The invoice is manually stored in the database of the receiving company and matched to the corresponding PO.

 Step 3: How this step is executed is determined by the so-called tolerance.
-The tolerance values are set beforehand and decide the action to take when documents match (or not).
+The tolerance values are set beforehand and decide the action to take when documents match (or do not).
 Two situations can occur:

 - Situation 1: If the tolerance is met, the invoice is approved and paid.